 How to Treat Hemorrhoids at Home

 Hemorrhoids are swollen veins in the lower rectum or around the anus.
-They are very common and often cause symptoms such as itching, pain, swelling, and rectal bleeding.
+They are common and often cause itching, pain, swelling, and rectal bleeding.

 Many people want to know how to treat hemorrhoids at home before considering medical procedures.
-Fortunately, most mild hemorrhoids improve with simple home treatments that reduce inflammation and prevent further irritation.
+Fortunately, mild hemorrhoids often improve with simple home treatments that reduce inflammation and prevent further irritation.

-Home treatment focuses on improving bowel habits, reducing pressure on rectal veins, and soothing irritated tissue.
+Home care focuses on improving bowel habits, reducing pressure on rectal veins, and soothing irritated tissue.

 Increase Fiber Intake

-Fiber helps soften stool and reduces straining during bowel movements, which is one of the main causes of hemorrhoids.
+A high-fiber diet softens stool and reduces straining during bowel movements, one of the main causes of hemorrhoids.

 • Whole grains